University of Cambridge

 Scholarships:

-The Cambridge Trusts offer scholarships and part-cost bursaries to students from Overseas and the European Union (excluding the United Kingdom) who have been accepted for admission at the University of Cambridge.
-Since there are many more applicants than there are awards available, candidates should apply for every other form of financial assistance open to them, including UK Government awards, Cambridge College awards and awards from sources in their home countries.
-Apart from this the university offers numerous scholarships at different levels of studies to students from India itself.
-Students can check the same from the University site while applying.
+Since there are many more applicants than there are awards available, candidates should apply for every other form of financial assistance open to them, including UK Government awards, Cambridge College awards, and awards from sources in their home countries.

 Accommodation:

 The colleges provide various accommodation options for students.
-The amount, quality, price and method of allocation differ from College to College – some Colleges will offer accommodation for one year only while others can offer you a room for the duration of your studies.
+The amount, quality, price, and method of allocation differ from College to College – some Colleges will offer accommodation for one year only while others can offer you a room for the duration of your studies.

 Library: